joao-neves95/Exercises_Challenges_Courses/README.md

 A vanilla JavaScript framework inspired by Angular, React and ASP.NET, with a custom templating engine compiler, component, and template view utils like for loops and if statements.

 - [Algorithms](https://github.com/joao-neves95/Exercises_Challenges_Courses/tree/master/JavaScript)
+  This was my first attempt at doing algorithms, so they're pretty bad.

 - [Snake Game](https://github.com/joao-neves95/Exercises_Challenges_Courses/tree/master/JavaScript/Snake-Game)